tailscale/terms-and-conditions/privacy-policy/index.md

 agreement we have in place with our Customers, or as otherwise required by applicable law.
-In such circumstances, if you have any questions about the processing of your information, or would like to make any requests regarding your information, please contact the Customer for assistance.
+In such circumstances, if you have any questions about the processing of your information, or would like to make any requests regarding your information, please contact your tailnet owner (the Customer) for assistance.

 ## 2. THE INFORMATION WE COLLECT {id="the-information-we-collect"}